NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Medium

 This class is used to specify the materials that geometric objects are made of.
 It represents an electromagnetic medium which is possibly nonlinear and/or dispersive.
 See also [Materials](Materials.md).
 To model a perfectly-conducting metal, use the predefined `metal` object, above.
 To model imperfect conductors, use a dispersive dielectric material.
-See also the [predefined variables](#predefined-variables) `metal`, `perfect_electric_conductor`, and `perfect_magnetic_conductor` above.
+See also the [Predefined Variables](#predefined-variables): `metal`, `perfect_electric_conductor`, and `perfect_magnetic_conductor`.

 **`epsilon` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The frequency-independent isotropic relative permittivity or dielectric constant.
 Default is 1.
 You can also use `index=n` as a synonym for `epsilon=n*n`; note that this is not really the refractive index if you also specify μ, since the true index is $\sqrt{\mu\varepsilon}$.